Indirect data-driven predictive control and the state-space predictor: DDPC AND TRAJECTORY PREDICTORS

 In \cite{sader2025causality}, Sader et al. refer to TPC with the multistep predictor \eqref{multistep} and $r = \delta_0$ as causal-$\gamma$-DDPC.
-In numerical examples, causal-$\gamma$-DDPC outperforms $\gamma$-DDPC and SPC, particularly for small training datasets gathered in closed loop.
-In numerical examples, adding the slack variable $e_f(t)$ with $r(e_f(t)) = \lambda \norm{e_f(t)}_2^2$, a variant that Sader et al. call regularized-causal-$\gamma$-DDPC, improves closed-loop performance, with larger improvements for smaller datasets.
+In numerical examples, causal-$\gamma$-DDPC outperforms $\gamma$-DDPC and SPC for small training datasets gathered in closed loop; adding the slack variable $e_f(t)$ with $r(e_f(t)) = \lambda \norm{e_f(t)}_2^2$, a variant that Sader et al. call regularized-causal-$\gamma$-DDPC, further improves closed-loop performance for small datasets.